FirelightWP/easy-fancybox/readme.txt

 **Also supports:**

-- All other image types _and_ image maps
+- All common image types including webp _and_ image maps
 - WordPress Galleries
 - NextGEN galleries (see FAQs for instructions)
 - Youtube galleries via Youtube Simple Gallery plugin (see FAQs for instructions)